 Before we share the need-to-know details of all the nutrient-dense, delicious and easily sourced vegan protein sources shown in the chart above, these plant-based protein facts will help you to get the most out of your vegan diet.

-What is protein and why do you need it?
+What is vegan protein and why do you need it?

 Protein is one of three essential macronutrients, alongside carbohydrate and fat, that your body needs to thrive.
 Everyone needs to eat these key macronutrients in relatively large amounts.

 ‘protein is essential for the growth and repair of the body, as well as the maintenance of good health’

 The human body is made up of around 100 trillion cells, which are each built up of thousands of individual proteins.
 Every single protein plays its unique part in maintaining your immune system, producing infection-fighting antibodies and ultimately, helping your body to grow, recover and repair.